subhamrout818/FOR1S/README.md

 ## ✨ What is `FOR1S`?

-**FOR1S** is a premium, motion-first SaaS landing page — built to *sell websites*.
-It's the platform where clients **browse, book, and pay** for a website, or simply **book a call / send an email** to talk through their project first.
+**FOR1S** is a modern web development studio building **premium, high-performance websites** for businesses, brands, and creators.

-Under the hood it's a showcase of cinematic frontend engineering: fluid GSAP-driven animations, immersive 3D scenes powered by React Three Fiber and Three.js, all wrapped in a modern Next.js + TypeScript stack.
+It's also the platform behind that studio — where clients **browse, book, and pay** for a website, or simply **book a call / send an email** to talk through their project first.

 No back-and-forth over spreadsheets.
 No guessing on pricing.
-Just pick, pay, and launch — with an experience that feels like a product demo, not a form.
+Just pick, pay, and launch — with a site that feels crafted, not templated.

 > **📌 Current status:** Development is currently paused — this repo is in **Public Preview**.
 Check the [Releases](../../releases) tab for the latest notes.